maciej-lewicki/maciej-lewicki/README.md

 ### Hi there 👋

-I'm a mathematician working in finance :chart:.
+I am a mathematician with experience at banking and insurance industries. :chart:.
 Building bridges between theoretical ideas and practical applications is my passion :bridge_at_night:.

 Currently, I'm developing my Python skills working on small individual projects :snake:.